How will my Yurt Cabin be installed?

 Will my Yurt require a building permit?
 Can it be used as a permanent residence in my location?

 Building code requirements can vary greatly from state to state and even within different municipalities.
 It’s best to check with your local building department before purchasing a Yurt Cabin.
 We will happily provide a set of plans so that a building inspector can see how our Yurt Cabins are constructed.
-As most building departments may only have experience with fabric sided Yurts, be sure to emphasize that Yurt Cabins are built to the same specifications as a stick frame house and can certainly be left in place as a permanent structure for the duration of their use.
+As most building departments may only have experience with fabric-sided yurts, be sure to emphasize that Yurt Cabins are built to the same specifications as a stick frame house and can certainly be left in place as a permanent structure for the duration of their use.
+Click here to learn more about Yurt Cabins and building codes.

 Yurts are typically built on a foundation, but your Yurt Cabin is not.
 Does this mean that Yurt Cabins are portable?

 Yes!
 Because of the innovative foundation system of leveling feet built into every Yurt Cabin, these structures can be assembled with only minimal foundation preparation.
 This not only saves you time, but saves you from having to build your own platform or paying a contractor to do it.
 We suggest stacking concrete blocks or pavers to a level height below where the feet of your Yurt Cabin will sit.
-Once your Yurt Cabin’s joists are set on these blocks, each will be leveled individually and the joists will be anchored to the ground using innovative Duck Bill Earth Anchors.
+Once your Yurt Cabin’s joists are set on these blocks, each will be leveled individually and the joists will be anchored to the ground using innovative Earth Anchors.
 Our system gives you the ability to move your Yurt Cabin with next to no footprint left behind.
-If you are required to set your Yurt Cabin on a concrete slab, we can provide you with different anchoring hardware to suit the specific needs of your project.
+If building codes require you to set your Yurt Cabin on a concrete slab, or if you need to build a wooden deck on sloped land, we can provide you with different anchoring hardware to suit the specific needs of your project.

 Can I run electricity and plumbing into my Yurt?